I like variety—so I love travelling, exploring and writing fiction and non-fiction on a daily basis.

-Celebrations in Abruzzo
+Celebrations and Festivals in Abruzzo

 The little-known region of Abruzzo, like all the regions of Italy, loves festivals, and in Abruzzo, dozens of them take place every year.
 This article provides you with a rough calendar of some of the main festivals by month and location.
 Dates are approximate, so always confirm dates and timings with the local tourist office before you make your plans.

 The majority of annual festivals in Abruzzo are in the spring or the summer months when the weather is generally good, and mostly they revolve around the twin Italian passions of religion and food.

 - The Traditional Befana Festival (Picciano): Coinciding with the Feast of the Epiphany.
 In case you didn't know, Befana is the witch who delivers gifts to good children all over Italy on the eve of the 5th of January and is celebrated throughout the country.